scottnorton-io/pci-dss-reference-architecture/reference-material-for-review/pci-dss-v4.0-annotated/00-pci-dss-requirements-and-testing-procedures-v4.0.md

 ---

-## Appendix A Additonal PCI Requirements
+## Appendix A Additional PCI Requirements

 #### OVERVIEW
 This appendix contains additional PCI DSS requirements for different types of entities.